Virus (1999 film): Plot

 Akademik Vladislav Volkov, a Russian research vessel in the South Pacific, communicates with the orbiting space station Mir.
-A large energy source traveling through space strikes Mir, killing the cosmonauts and beaming itself down to Volkov.
+An energy source traveling through space strikes Mir, killing the cosmonauts and beaming itself down to Volkov.
 The electrical surge takes over the ship and attacks the crew.

-Seven days later, the tugboat Sea Star, captained by alcoholic Robert Everton (Donald Sutherland), loses its uninsured cargo while sailing through a typhoon.
-Sea Stars crew, led by navigator and ex-Navy officer Kelly Foster (Jamie Lee Curtis) and engineer Steve Baker (William Baldwin), discover the engine room taking on water.
+Seven days later, the tugboat Sea Star, captained by alcoholic Robert Everton, loses its uninsured cargo while sailing through a typhoon.
+Sea Star's crew discover the engine room taking on water.
 When Sea Star takes refuge in the eye of the storm to make repairs, Volkov appears on their radar.
 Realizing that it could be worth millions in salvage, Everton orders his crew aboard.

 On Volkov, most of the electronics have been destroyed and the Russian crew are seemingly missing.
-Everton orders Steve to help a fellow crewman, Squeaky (Julio Oscar Mechoso), restore power to the ship.
-Immediately afterward, the ship's anchor drops on its own, sinking Sea Star with deckhand Hiko (Cliff Curtis) and first mate J.W.
-Woods, Jr. (Marshall Bell) on board.
-Steve leaves Squeaky to guard the engine room, where he is lured to his death by a robotic, spider-like creature.
+Everton orders Sea Star's navigator and ex-Navy officer Kelly Foster to help a fellow crewman, Squeaky, restore power to the ship.
+The ship's anchor then drops on its own, sinking Sea Star with deckhand Hiko and first mate J.W.
+Woods Jr. on board.
+Sea Star's engineer Steve Baker leaves Squeaky to guard the engine room, where a robotic creature lures him to his death.
 Steve rescues an injured Hiko, while Woods comes out unscathed.

-As Foster treats Hiko in the sick bay, Chief Science Officer Nadia Vinogradova (Joanna Pacuła)—the sole surviving member of Volkovs crew—shoots at the crew and is subdued by Steve.
+As Foster treats Hiko in the sick bay, Chief Science Officer Nadia Vinogradova, the sole surviving member of Volkov's crew, shoots at the crew before Steve subdues her.
 Nadia is hysterical about "it" needing power to travel through the ship and implores the crew to shut down the generators.
-She attacks Everton and Foster, who subdues her and takes her to the bridge.
-Steve, Woods, and crewman Richie Mason (Sherman Augustus) go to the engine room to look for Squeaky, but instead stumble upon an automated workshop producing more of the strange robots.
+She attacks Everton and Foster, who subdue her and take her to the bridge.
+Steve, Woods, and crewman Richie Mason look for Squeaky in the engine room but instead stumble upon an automated workshop producing more robots.

 The three are attacked by the robots and what appears to be a gun-wielding Russian crew member.
-The Russian is revealed to be a cyborg, but the three bring it down with salvaged munitions from the ship's small arms locker and take its seemingly dead body to the bridge.
+The Russian is revealed to be a cyborg, but the three bring it down with salvaged munitions from Volkov's small arms locker and take its seemingly dead body to the bridge.
 Nadia explains that the sentient electrical energy beamed from the Mir took over the ship eight days prior, scanned the ship's computers to find information on killing humans, then used the automated workshops to convert Volkovs crew into cyborgs; the one brought to the bridge was the ship's captain and Nadia's husband.